sethgabrielbrady/shopular/README.md

 a user name and password to 'login' to the system.

 ### Technology Used
-bootstrap, sass, angular, git, javascript, html, css
+bootstrap, sass, angular, git, javascript, html, css, grunt, jshint, karm, mocha, chai, babel, contrib-concat

 ### TODO
 1. Even though the current build will only allow for 1 click event to change, Id like make it a toggle so that it can return to the original US dollars, text, naming.
-2. Display the user name and time they logged in.
 3. Fix sortType on the index.html- remove the anchor tag-add to <th>
 4. Fix the error handling on the addItem function on the inventory.controller

-### Known Issues
+### Known Issues 04/01/17
-Removing an item only removes it from the table, not localStorage.
-Errors thrown when a hard refresh is done after creating an object through the login input field.
+Clicking the "United Kingdom" button does not change the price of the "rubbsih bin"- which was previously the "waste basket".

 ## 03/29/17
 Building further on the same assignment using ``services(factory)`` , ``localStorage``,